openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

           console.log(this.name)
       }

-The use of lambada  is illustrated by the example below:
+The example below represents the use of lambda:

 .. code-block:: typescript
    :linenos: